 177 Have your say

-Stephen O'Keefe determined to earn national recall.
+Should Stephen O'Keefe earn a national recall?
 (Image: Andrew Yates/AAP)

 Usman Khawaja has an army of supporters ready to defend his honour, along with pushing his case to be selected for Australia.
 Why doesn’t Stephen O’Keefe?

 Perhaps I need to lead the charge for the recruitment of a legion of fans to voice their disapproval on the way the NSW spinner has been treated by Australian cricket selectors.
 He certainly deserves to have the same quantity and quality of passionate supporters that Khawaja has.

 Yet for some strange reason, young Uzzy seems to generate far and away the most sympathy when it comes to how he has been treated by selectors.